argriffing/hpc/README.rst

 This web page has some information about which startup file is sourced at which time for each shell. http://hayne.net/MacDev/Notes/unixFAQ.html#loginShell

+I think that the same startup files are used regardless of the specific login node, unlike the node-specific conditions encountered for chsh.

 Using ``screen``
 ----------------